Curry Village: Hantavirus outbreak

 In August 2012, the National Park Service confirmed three cases of Hantavirus pulmonary syndrome and identified one probable case among visitors who stayed in June at Yosemite's Curry Village.
-Two people had died from the virus, prompting concerns for the estimated 10,000 visitors potentially exposed during their stays.
+The final investigation identified 10 confirmed infections among Yosemite visitors, including three deaths.

 Officials traced the outbreak to the park's recently constructed Signature Tent Cabins, built to replace accommodations lost to a rockfall.
 The double-walled design, featuring insulation between the walls, was found to harbor deer mice, whose droppings were believed to have caused the outbreak through airborne transmission.
 The National Park Service immediately closed all 91 Signature Tent Cabins but continued operations at its 300 single-wall tent cabins.